orbkit/orbkit/doc/adtutorials/cubature.rst

   abserr = 0    #: Absolute error: |error| < abserr (If zero, it will be ignored.) relerr = 1e-3 #: Relative error: |error| < relerr*|integral| (If zero, it will be ignored.)

-  # Call the cubature routine together with orbkit.
+  # Call the cubature routine together with ORBKIT.
   integral_mo,error_mo = cubature(ndim, func, xmin, xmax,
 				  args=[],
 				  adaptive='h', abserr=abserr, relerr=relerr,